 Gondolas are the face of Venice, and they are one of the few things that you think of when Venice is mentioned anywhere.
 You surely would have thought of getting yourself clicked on a gondola when you visit Venice.
+This makes for a very instagrammable shot in the city.
 Reality Check: a gondola ride may not be as romantic as you see in pictures because the canals in Venice are overly crowded, and hence you’re always surrounded.

 To ensure a peaceful ride, you can choose your ride wisely, that is, away from the main area and not miss a single chance to click pictures.
 And if you want a picture with a perfect and empty background, you might have to wait a lot, and it could actually be impossible.

 A private gondola ride can cost you around 80 Euros for a 30 minutes ride, and a ride near Rialto bridge and the Grand Canal can cost even higher.
 This certainly is an unforgettable experience, yet it can be quite expensive.

 If you choose not to spend on it, even then you can get a good picture around the small canals of Venice with gondolas floating in the beautiful waters.
 These canals will definitely be emptier, and you won’t have to wait patiently for the crowd to disperse.

 This beautiful tower often goes unnoticed by the tourists, but it gives a very unique and amazing view of the Venetian skyline.
 This is one of the most instagrammable places in Venice that not a lot of people know about.
 The tower is one of the best places to get the perfect Venetian picture.